-#AtoZChallenge, #FolkloreThursday, A-Z Blogging Challenge, Celtic folklore, Faerie, Faeries, folklore, folklore creatures, Kelpie, Origin of the Fae, preview of work, Ronel Janse van Vuuren, Theresa Bane, writing
+#AtoZChallenge, #FolkloreThursday, A-Z Blogging Challenge, Celtic folklore, Faerie, Faeries, folklore, folklore creatures, Kelpie, Origin of the Fae, preview of work, Ronel Janse van Vuuren, short story, Theresa Bane, writing

 K is for Kelpie